peterpotros71/COVID-19_Case_Surveillance_Public_Use_Data/README.md

 **Problem Type & The Process**

-The problem we are trying to solve is classification problem to see whither the COVID-19 patient died or not based on the features in the dataset.
+The problem we are trying to solve is classification problem to see whether the COVID-19 patient died or not based on the features in the dataset.
 The process starts with **exploring the dataset**  which is performing some statistical analysis on the dataset to see the problems in the dataset, and to see the features and its correlation with our target variable.
 Then comes the **data visualization** which is plotting different charts that gives us the insights about the dataset to know the nature of the dataset.
 After that, comes the **preprocessing** which is applying some functions that cleans the dataset and makes it ready to undergo the **modeling phase** which includes assessing different models to see which model is the best performing model and fine tune it to acquire the highest accuracy possible.

 **Technical details**